dongminlee94/data-pipeline-kafka-docker/README.md

 ### 3. Check Kafka Topics

-You can access `localhost:9009` on a web browser and check the topics in Kafka through Kafdrop.
+You can access `localhost:9009` on a web browser and see the topics in Kafka through Kafdrop.

 <p align="center"><img src="asset/kafdrop_main_screen.png" width="800"></p>

-You can click the `iris_data` topic on the main screen of Kafdrop and click `View Messages` to check the data being produced to the `iris_data` topic through the JDBC source connector.
+You can click the `iris_data` topic on the main screen of Kafdrop and click `View Messages` to see the data being produced to the `iris_data` topic through the JDBC source connector.

 <p align="center"><img src="asset/kafdrop_topic_iris_data.png" width="800"></p>

 <p align="center"><img src="asset/kafdrop_topic_iris_data_topic_messages.png" width="800"></p>

-Similarly, you can click the `new_iris_data` topic on the main screen and click `View Messages` to check the data being produced to the `new_iris_data` topic through the Glue process.
+Similarly, you can click the `new_iris_data` topic on the main screen and click `View Messages` to see the data being produced to the `new_iris_data` topic through the Glue process.

 <p align="center"><img src="asset/kafdrop_topic_new_iris_data.png" width="800"></p>